 Visitors are usually appointed as a Visiting Fellow upon the recommendation of a UNSW academic staff member.
 A current CV is required for this process.

 The Law School will endeavour to provide academic visitors with workspace including computer, printing facilities, phone and access to library resources.
-The Law School is not able to assist with accommodation arrangements but the UNSW Accommodation website provides helpful information.
+The Law School is not able to assist with accommodation arrangements but the UNSW Accommodation website (This link is no longer available) provides helpful information.